Anatomy of an Agent

 2. Agent dispatch: When an end-user connects to a room, LiveKit server selects an available worker and sends it information about that session.
 The first worker to accept that request will instantiate your program and join the room.
 A worker can host multiple instances of your agent simultaneously, running each in its own process for isolation.

 3. Your program: This is where you take over.
-Your program can use most LiveKit client features via our Python SDK.
-Agents can also leverage the plugin ecosystem to process or synthesize voice and video data.
+Your program can use most features of the LiveKit Python SDK.
+Agents can also leverage the agent plugin ecosystem to process or synthesize voice and video data.

 Worker options